Skip to content

 Available

-Rio was born on 01.03.2011 and came to the animal farm together with Zoë on 14.09.2013 from Zenica / Bosnia.
-There are worlds between the photos of Rio in the Bosnian animal shelter and Rio in his new home at the animal farm in Irmenach.
+Rio was born on 01.03.2011 and came to the Tierlebenshof with Zoë on 14.09.2013 from Zenica / Bosnia.
+There are worlds apart between the photos of Rio in the Bosnian animal shelter and the photos of Rio in his new home at the Tierlebenshof in Irmenach.
 In Bosnia, he didn't even have a blanket in his enclosure.
-He was lying on an empty paper bag and his sad life lasted.
-When he got out of the van at the animal farm, everything seemed like blown away.
-He got a watchful look and ran over the whole court with his new friend Zoë.
-Together they explored their new home in a storm.
-When Rio found a tennis ball on the court, he immediately began an abandoned game.
-The combination with the other dogs was completely unproblematic.
-Charly was animated by Rio in typical game challenge.
-Apart from playing, Schmusen was one of his great passions.
-He showed no restraint or barbarity in front of the people who were completely unknown until then.
-The Rio also lacked the right front leg, hardly affected it.
-In December 2019, Rio went on his last great journey to the rainbow country.
-Rio was seriously ill with prostate cancer.
-There were no chances of healing for him.
-Rio got painkillers and had a few nice weeks.
-He was only tired for a few days, barely ate and finally set the food completely.
-And despite drugs, he was in pain.
-We have redeemed our promise and let him go in dignity!
-“Dear Rio, when you came to the animal farm together with Zoe at that time, you have thoroughly mixed up the pack.
-A real whirlwind was you, always at the gate, always curious, always in the middle.
-To the other dogs, you were sometimes a really naughty guy.
-The worse it was to see you tired and slapped.
-But we had promised you that we would let you go if life is too hard for you and you know
+He lay on an empty paper sack and eked out a sad existence.
+When Rio stepped out of the transporter onto the Tierlebenshof, it seemed like everything else was blown away.
+He got a new outlook and ran with his new friend Zoë across the entire yard.
+Together, they explored their new home at a sprint.
+When Rio found a tennis ball on the Tierlebenshof, he immediately began an exuberant game.
+The introduction to the other dogs went completely without a problem.
+Charly was encouraged by Rio in his typical play-encouraging stance.
+Apart from playing, snuggling was one of his great passions.
+He showed no hesitation or fear towards the people he had never met before.
+The fact that Rio also lacked his right front leg barely affected him.
+In December 2019, Rio embarked on his last great journey to the Rainbow Land.
+Rio was severely ill with prostate cancer.
+There were no healing chances for him.
+Rio received pain medication and had a few more beautiful weeks.
+Just a few days later, he was only still tired, barely ate, and eventually stopped eating completely.
+And even with medication, he still had pain.
+We kept our promise and let him go with dignity!
+"Dear Rio, when you and Zoë came to the Tierlebenshof, you really stirred up the pack.
+You were a whirlwind, always at the gate, always curious, always in the middle.
+Sometimes, you were a real rascal towards the other dogs.
+But it was even worse to see you only tired and weak.
+But we kept our promise to let you go when life became too hard for you, and we held to that!
+Here on the farm, you didn't manage to become pack leader – despite many efforts.
+Maybe you will succeed in the Rainbow Land.
+We will miss you very much!
+Good luck, my friend, we'll see you again!"

 Rio wurde am 01.03.2011 geboren und kam zusammen mit Zoë am 14.09.2013 aus Zenica / Bosnien auf den Tierlebenshof.
 Es liegen Welten zwischen den Fotos von Rio im bosnischen Tierheim und von Rio in seinem neuen Zuhause auf dem Tierlebenshof in Irmenach.
 In Bosnien hatte er nicht einmal eine Decke in seinem Gehege.
 Er lag auf einem leeren Papiersack und fristete sein trauriges Leben.
 Als er auf dem Tierlebenshof aus dem Transporter stieg, schien dies alles wie weggeblasen.
 Er bekam einen wachen Blick und rannte mit seiner neuen Freundin Zoë über den gesamten Hof.
 Gemeinsam erkundeten sie ihr neues Zuhause im Sturmschritt.
 Als Rio auf dem Hof einen Tennisball fand, begann er gleich ein ausgelassenes Spiel.
 Die Zusammenführung mit den anderen Hunden verlief völlig unproblematisch.
 Charly wurde von Rio in typischer Spielaufforderungsstellung animiert.
 Außer Spielen gehörte Schmusen zu seinen großen Leidenschaften.
 Er zeigte keinerlei Zurückhaltung oder Scheu vor den ihm bis dahin völlig unbekannten Menschen.
 Das Rio ebenfalls das rechte Vorderbein fehlte, beeinträchtigte ihn kaum.
 Im Dezember 2019 ging Rio auf seine letzte große Reise ins Regenbogenland.
 Rio war schwer an Prostatakrebs erkrankt.
 Es gab keine Heilungschancen für ihn.
 Rio bekam Schmerzmittel und hatte noch ein paar schöne Wochen.
 Schon ein paar Tage war er nur noch müde, hat kaum gegessen und das Essen schließlich komplett eingestellt.
 Und trotz Medikamenten hatte er Schmerzen.
 Wir haben unser Versprechen eingelöst und ihn in Würde gehen lassen! „Lieber Rio, als Du damals zusammen mit Zoe auf den Tierlebenshof kamst, habt ihr das Rudel ganz schön aufgemischt.
 Ein richtiger Wirbelwind warst Du, immer zuerst am Tor, immer neugierig, immer mittendrin.
 Den anderen Hunden gegenüber warst Du manchmal ein richtig frecher Kerl.
 Umso schlimmer war es, Dich nur noch müde und schlapp zu sehen.
-Aber wir hatten Dir versprochen, dass wir Dich gehen lassen, wenn das Leben zu schwer für Dich wird und daran haben wi
+Aber wir hatten Dir versprochen, dass wir Dich gehen lassen, wenn das Leben zu schwer für Dich wird und daran haben wir uns gehalten!
+Hier auf dem Hof hast Du es – trotz vieler Bemühungen – nicht geschafft, Rudelführer zu werden.
+Vielleicht gelingt es Dir im Regenbogenland.
+Wir werden Dich sehr vermissen!
+Mach’s gut lieber Freund, wir sehen uns wieder!“ Ruth

 Size